zuhairabs/portfolio/content/blog/2-analyze-news-data/index.md

 To connect to the Newsapi service you'll have to create an account at https://newsapi.org/register to get a key.
 It's totally free.
 Then you'll have to put your key in the code and run the script on your own if you want to.

-All the data and scripts to run this tutorial can be found on my <a href="https://github.com/ahmedbesbes/How-to-mine-newsfeed-data-and-extract-interactive-insights-in-Python"> github</a>.
+All the data and scripts to run this tutorial can be found on my.
 Don't hesitate to fork the project and bring your modifications to it.

 ## 2 - Data acquisition from Newsapi.org